MedAIBase/AntAngelMed/README.md

 prompt = "What should I do if I have a headache?" messages = [
-    {"role": "system", "content": "You are AntAngelMed, a helpfull medical assistant."}, {"role": "user", "content": prompt}
+    {"role": "system", "content": "You are AntAngelMed, a helpful medical assistant."}, {"role": "user", "content": prompt}
 ]
 text = tokenizer.apply_chat_template(